Global $\mathcal{L}^2$ minimization at uniform exponential rate via geometrically adapted gradient descent in Deep Learning: Introduction and Main Results

-In this work, we introduce two modified versions of the gradient descent flow that is customarily used for the minimization of the $\cL^2$ cost function in Deep Learning (DL) networks, one adapted for the overparametrized setting, and the other for the underparametrized setting.
-Both have a natural invariant geometric meaning, taking into account the pullback vector bundle structure in the overparametrized, and the pushforward vector bundle structure in the underparametrized setting.
-In the overparametrized case, we prove in Theorem \ref{thm-overparam-1-0} that, provided a rank condition holds, all orbits of the modified gradient flow drive the $\cL^2$ cost to its global minimum at a uniform exponential convergence rate.
-We point out relations of the latter to sub-Riemannian geometry.
-In the underparametrized situation, we show in Theorem \ref{thm-underparam-1-0} that the analogous version of the modified gradient flow is mapped to a geometrically natural constrained gradient flow.
+In the overparametrized case, we prove in Theorem \ref{thm-overparam-1-0} that, provided a rank condition holds, all orbits of the modified gradient flow drive the $\cL^2$ cost to its global minimum at a uniform exponential convergence rate; this yields an a priori stopping time for any prescribed proximity to the global $\cL^2$ cost minimum.
+In Section \ref{ssec-subRiem-1-0}, we point out relations of the latter to sub-Riemannian geometry. { It is known that invertibility of the NTK implies that zero loss is reachable, \cite{lidingsun,zha}.
+However, trapping of orbits by approximate local minima of the standard gradient descent flow can occur; this is addressed } in Section \ref{ssec-StdGradFlw-1-0}.
+In Section \ref{sec-rankloss-1-0}, we generalize the above framework to the situation in which the rank condition does not hold; in particular, we show that local equilibria can only exist if a rank loss occurs, and that generically, they are not isolated points, but elements of a critical submanifold of parameter space; { related results for global minima of overparametrized networks were established in \cite{coo}.} In the underparametrized situation, we show in Theorem \ref{thm-underparam-1-0} that the analogous version of the modified gradient flow is mapped to a geometrically natural constrained gradient flow.
 In Section \ref{sec-borderline-1-0}, we show that in the borderline case separating the strictly overparametrized and underparametrized situations, the two modified gradient flows coincide.
+A key objective in this work is to elucidate and exploit the link between gradient flows in the parameter space and in the output layer.